ahmediqbg/ahmediqbg.github.io/_posts/2020-06-15-CSSLP-notes.markdown

     - At EOL, data custodian removes data from ALL sources.
     - Failure to observe this may cause us to forget about the data and cause it to be compromised.
     - It is common for old data to be forgotten about, mishandled, and then compromised, leading to negative effects.
+    - When disposing of data, ALL SOURCES that contain it must be dealt with, and this includes backups.

 ### Functional Requirements